-The joystick provides a single lever interface to maneuver the vessel.
-Operating the vessel with the joystick is well suited for close quarter operations and when docking.
+The joystick provides a single-lever interface to maneuver the boat.
+Operating the boat with the joystick is well suited for close quarter operations and when docking.
 The joystick system independently controls steering angles and thrust to move or rotate the boat in a desired direction.
-For example, if you move the joystick sideways, the control system commands the boat in the sideways direction.
+For example, if the joystick is moved sideways, the control system commands the boat in the sideways direction.

 The joystick gives three axis control: fore and aft, port and starboard, and rotational, or any combination thereof.
 For example, moving the joystick to port causes the boat to move sideways to port.
 Rotating the joystick causes the boat to rotate around its center.
-You can move and rotate the joystick at the same time, allowing for intricate movements for maneuvering in tight quarters.
+The joystick can be moved and rotated at the same time, allowing for intricate movements for maneuvering in tight quarters.

-Factors such as wind, water conditions, thruster battery voltage levels (if equipped), and vessel loading may degrade the accuracy of the response to the operator's joystick movements.
+Factors such as wind, water conditions, thruster battery voltage levels (if equipped), and boat loading may degrade the accuracy of the response to the operator's joystick movements.
 Manual yaw correction may be required when commanding the boat in the fore and aft, port and starboard, or diagonal directions.
 To correct for unintended yaw during any maneuver, rotate the joystick in the direction opposite of the yaw.